 This magical day, I stretched out my foot and felt it touch his.
 Terrified, yet curious, I let it stay there.
 He didn't pull away.
 Our feet were touching!
 For a long time!
 And it was...electric...warm.
 The sensation spread all the way through my entire body.
 I knew it must mean that he loved me too, and that he would ask me to "go out" which meant that I would write Kady Nelson on my notebook thousands of times and that we would not talk to each other; instead we would send messages through other people, such as "it's our one-month anniversary", or "I need more space".

 It was all so exciting.
+This went on for almost an hour.
 I couldn't resist.
 I looked down, to see our feet romantically and lovingly touching each other but was confused to find only my own foot.

 Touching the desk.